Unleashing Nature’s Fury: The Genesis of Hurricanes

 Birth of a Tropical Cyclone

 When the above conditions are met, a tropical depression can form.
 As warm air rises, it creates an area of low pressure at the surface.
 This low-pressure zone draws in surrounding air, which also rises and cools.
 Condensation occurs, releasing latent heat and further warming the air.
-The warm air continues to rise, forming towering thunderstorm clouds, which are the building blocks of a hurricane.
+The warm air continues to rise, forming towering thunderstorm clouds, which are the blocks of a hurricane.

 As the system gains strength, it becomes a tropical storm, characterized by wind speeds of 39 to 73 miles per hour (63 to 117 kilometers per hour).
 At this stage, a distinct circulation pattern develops, with winds spiraling toward the center of the storm.
 Finally, once wind speeds exceed 74 miles per hour (119 kilometers per hour), the system is classified as a hurricane.